 LACS 22424.
 Between History and Fiction: Race, Modernity, and Revolution in the Hispanic Caribbean.
 100 Units.

 This course will introduce students to twentieth-century historical fiction from Cuba, the Dominican Republic, and Puerto Rico.
 Reflecting on the ambiguous contours between history and fiction, we will use literature and film to illuminate cultural debates of Hispanic Caribbean modernity.
 How do literary and filmic representations of a historical past reflect on the present moment?
 What is fiction's relationship to archives and history?
 What can these fictional emplotments teach us about the crafting of national narratives?
 Particular attention will be given to questions of race and revolution - understood for our purposes as the constitutive vectors of Caribbean modernity - in the texts studied.
-Authors and filmmakers to be discussed may include Alejo Carpentier, Tomás Gutierrez Alea, Humberto Solás, Rita Indiana, Rosario Ferré, José Luis González, and Luis López Nieves, among others.
+Authors and filmmakers to be discussed will include Alejo Carpentier, Tomás Gutierrez Alea, Humberto Solás, Rosario Ferré, José Luis González, and Julia Álvarez, among others.

 Instructor(s): Cristina Esteves-Wolff Terms Offered: Winter